 Costume Designers

+Here is how this works in practice.
 A costume designer creates the clothing and accessories worn by cast members, using wardrobe to communicate character, era, social status, and narrative arc.
-In the Netherlands, costume designers draw on the rich visual tradition of the Dutch Golden Age — the ruffs, lace collars, and velvet of Rembrandt's subjects — alongside Amsterdam's contemporary fashion scene on PC Hooftstraat and Rotterdam's avant-garde design culture.
+In the Netherlands, costume designers draw on the rich visual tradition of the Dutch Golden Age — the ruffs, lace collars, and velvet of Rembrandt's subjects — alongside Amsterdam's modern fashion scene on PC Hooftstraat and Rotterdam's avant-garde design culture.

-We connect you with Dutch costume designers who bring both artistic vision and practical production expertise to every project.
-Our network includes professionals with access to Netherlands Film Studios' wardrobe facilities, Amsterdam's theatrical costume houses, and the country's traditional lace-makers and textile artisans.
+Here is the short of it.
+We connect you with Dutch costume designers who bring both artistic vision and practical production expertise to each project.
+Our network has pros with access to Netherlands Film Studios' wardrobe facilities, Amsterdam's theatrical costume houses, and the country's traditional lace-makers and textile artisans.

 ACT 01